March 25, 2026

 ← Scroll horizontally on mobile →

 The abolition of DDT shifted the full tax burden to the investor.
 For someone in the 30% bracket, the effective cost of receiving dividend income increased materially.
-For investors in lower tax brackets, the change may be roughly neutral or even beneficial compared to the old DDT rate.
+For investors in lower tax brackets, the change may be broadly neutral or modestly beneficial compared to the old DDT rate of ~17.65%.

 Is Dividend Income Taxable in India Today?